Tvalc/GCA/docs/Story/chapters/Ch1.md

   - Hazel has first emotional breakdown, thinking of their family
   - Tom awkwardly comforts them, forming initial bond
   - Sarah and James share their experiences of investigating disappearances before abduction
+  - Among the corporate slogans, Hazel notices a strange symbol—a fractal spiral—repeated across several screens.
+For a brief moment, the screens flicker, and a deep, synthetic voice intones: "All realities converge in the service of Galaxander."
+The group is unsettled, sensing that the corporation's reach may extend far beyond Earth.

 ### Scene 5: Arcade Exploration
 - **Location**: B1 - Digital Dawn, Game Floor West